bcgov/technology-and-ux/vuepress/src/Github_OIDC/02_AWS_role_configuration.md

 ## Concept
 It is important to understand that in this OIDC Authentication we give the right to the Github action workflow to assume a role in AWS.
 In most of our configurations we are using this role to give access to Terraform.
-Nonetheless it's not the only way to use this mechanism, for example you could use it to push a Docker image in a AWS ECR (Amazon Elastic Container Registry) [see exemple](https://github.com/bcgov/startup-sample-project-aws-containers/blob/main/.github/workflows/push.yaml#:~:text=%2D%20name%3A%20Configure%20AWS%20Credentials,tags%3A%20%24%7B%7B%20env.IMAGE_ID%20%7D%7D%3A%24%7B%7B%20github.sha%20%7D%7D)
+Nonetheless it's not the only way to use this mechanism, for example it could be use to push a Docker image in a AWS ECR (Amazon Elastic Container Registry) [see exemple, focus on docker_push job](https://github.com/bcgov/startup-sample-project-aws-containers/blob/main/.github/workflows/push.yaml#:~:text=%2D%20name%3A%20Configure%20AWS%20Credentials,tags%3A%20%24%7B%7B%20env.IMAGE_ID%20%7D%7D%3A%24%7B%7B%20github.sha%20%7D%7D)

 ## Creation of the AWS IAM Roles
-As explained previously we are trying to assume IAM roles, so they have to be created in the accounts on which you want your Github action to connect to.
+As explained previously we are trying to assume IAM roles, so they have to be created in the accounts on which the Github action connect to.
 If you are using regular workflow you should be using multiple accounts (dev,test,prod).
-In this regards you should have an AWS IAM role in each of them.
+In this regards a role should have been created in each of them.
 (we will see later how to make your GitHub action use the right role with Github environment)

 ### AWS IAM Roles Trust relationship